miracuse/miracuse.github.io/docs/more/specializations/legionnaire.md

 > Soldier Specialization

-Part combatant, part laborer, the Legionnaire is an experiment in enhancing traditional infantry with alchemy.
-Their equipment strongly resembles standard issue gear, but a series of modifications sets their capability well above basic spears and shields.
+Part combatant, part laborer, the Legionnaire is a traditional infantryman with alchemically-enhanced equipment.
+Their gear strongly resembles standard issue equipment, but with a series of modifications to improve their effectiveness.
 Legionnaires are often distinguished by their skill in construction, able to leverage a portable alchemical cement to build bridges, roads, and encampments while on the march.

 {% include specialization_kits.html %}